olumidedaramola21/InvoiSmart/README.md

      ```
 6. Click the "Send" button to make the POST request.

 Ensure that your Flask application is running and listening on `http://localhost:5000/`.
-The data structure in the JSON body should match what your Flask application expects.
-Adjust the JSON data as needed based on your application's requirements.
+The data structure in the JSON body should match what Flask application expects.